A Fourier-Jacobi Dirichlet series attached to modular forms of $SO(2,4)$: Main Theorem

 \begin{proof}First we note that the eigenvalues of $\mathbf{g}$ are real.
 This follows from the fact that the Hecke operators are self-adjoint with respect to the corresponding inner product (see, for example, \cite[(22.11a)]{shimura2004arithmetic}, with $\psi$ trivial there).
 Hence, if we write $\mu(\tau) \in \mathbb{R}$ for the Hecke eigenvalue of $g$ with respect to the Hecke operator $\mathcal{J} \tau \mathcal{J}$, with $\tau \in \mathcal{Y}$, and consider a decomposition as in \eqref{decomposition hecke operator}, we have

 That is, $\mathbf{g}$ and $\overline{\mathbf{g}}$ have the same system of eigenvalues.
-But the $L$-function is attached to the system of eigenvalues, and hence they are the same. \qedhere \end{proof} We are now ready to prove the following Theorem. \begin{theorem} Assume $K$ has class number $1$ and it is not $\mathbb{Q}(\sqrt{-2})$.
+But the $L$-function is attached to the system of eigenvalues, and hence they are the same. \qedhere \end{proof} We are now ready to prove the following Theorem. \begin{theorem} Assume $K=\mathbb{Q}(\sqrt{-m})$ with $m$ square free and $m \not \equiv 2 \pmod{4}$.
 Choose $\ell$ so that it satisfies the conditions of Proposition \ref{stabilisers of lattices}.
 For each $j=1, \cdots, h_2$, we have

 \end{theorem} \begin{proof} We remind the reader that we have chosen $\{w_l\}_{l=1}^{h_2}$ as a set of representatives for $B^{\times }\backslash B_{\mathbb{A}}^{\times}/ N_B(X)$, and these correspond to a set of representatives $\{v_l\}_{l=1}^{h_2}$ for $H(\xi)_{\mathbb{Q}}\backslash H(\xi)_{\mathbb{A}}/(H(\xi)_{\mathbb{A}} \cap C)$ under the diagram of Proposition \ref{diagram quaternion algebra}.
 Since the map $\tau$ is surjective, and using Lemma \ref{zeta hat class number one}, we can rewrite the above relation as follows: